peterlisle/yelpcamp1/README.md

 **My take on the famous (infamous?)
 YelpCamp.**

-As my final project for the Udemy full-stack web developer bootcamp, I walked through the guided build of YelpCamp.
-If you're unfamiliar, seach for yelpcamp on github and you'll find many, but each one is different.
-This respository holds my take on the YelpCamp theme, with some unique features and  quirks that I hope you'll enjoy.
+This respository holds my version on the YelpCamp theme, with some unique features and  quirks that I hope you'll enjoy.

-If you're a current Udemy student, feel free to use this for inspiration and copy any part of it.
+If you're a current Udemy student, feel free to use this for inspiration and/or copy any part of it.
 Most of the images are mine, with the excpetion of a few on the LeaveNoTrace page that I snagged from unsplash.
+You are free to use them.

 **What's differnt about this one?**